docker/docs/kv_store.md

 values or data in the store.

-The following example demonstrates basic `curl` usage assuming you have set up your environment with the downloaded orca bundle.
+The following example demonstrates basic `curl` usage assuming you have set up your environment with the downloaded ucp bundle.

 The example below uses the [jq](https://stedolan.github.io/jq/) tool to pretty print the resulting json.
 This can be omitted for raw json output.